The abolition of tax disc project is overseeing one of the biggest changes in DVLA history...

 How to contact me

-I’ve created a dedicated email address to answer your specific questions and to distribute a frequently asked questions document.
+You can email me with your specific questions and to receive the frequently asked questions document.
 It'll ensure that all stakeholders and commercial customers can see questions from other sectors, which the answer may help explain the changes.